-As we go down the list the more compact air purifiers we get.
-The Coway AP-1512HH is very small and practical air purifier, but it also covers 300 square feet with its four-stage filtration system.
-It also has a HEPA filter designed to remove small partials and odor filter.
+As we go down the list, we get more compact air purifiers.
+For example, the Coway AP-1512HH is a very small and practical air purifier, but it also covers 300 square feet with its four-stage filtration system.
+It also has a HEPA filter that removes small partials and odor filters.

-This air purifier has an ionizing system, but the good thing is that can be turned off and the company representatives confirm that the ozone created by the Coway is very minimal.
-The best thing is that it is very quiet.
+This air purifier has an ionizing system, but the good thing is that it can be turned off.
+The company representatives confirm that the ozone created by the Coway is minimal.
+The best thing is that it is hushed.